ovh/ai-training-examples/jobs/flask/hugging-face-sentiement-analysis-app/README.md

-# Deploy a simple app for sentiment analysis with Hugging Face model using Flask
+# Deploy an app for sentiment analysis with Hugging Face models using Flask

 The purpose of this tutorial is to show how to deploy a web service for sentiment analysis on text using your Hugging Face pretrained models.